-You can grow most orchids in either bark, perlite or moss.
-A mix of all three can work well too.
+You can grow most orchids in either bark or perlite.
+A mix of the two can work well too.
 However, we’ve found that Cooktown orchids prefer a bark growing medium with charcoal.

 Using a bark and charcoal mix (I use a standard fir bark, with flakes of charcoal mixed through.
 The charcoal holds moisture and nutrients, but also kills bacteria, making a much friendlier growing medium for these often picky orchids.